-To set broil
+To set Broil

 - 1. Arrange the oven rack while oven is still cool. - 2.
-Press broil. - will appear in display. - 3.
+Press Broil. - will appear in display. - 3.
 Press for HI broil or for LO broil.
 Most foods may be broiled at the HI broil setting.
 Select the LO broil setting to avoid excess browning or drying of foods that should be cooked to the well-done stage. - 4.
-For optimum results, preheat broil for 2 to 5 minutes before adding food. - 5.
-If using a broil pan and insert, place insert on the broil pan.
-Place food on the insert - Place the broiler pan and insert on the oven rack.
-Broil with oven door open to the broil stop position (Figure 15). - 7.
+For optimum results, preheat broil for 2-to-5 minutes before adding food. - 5.
+Place the insert on the broil pan (if equipped), then place the food on the broil pan insert (if using a broiler pan and insert). - Place the broiler pan and insert on the oven rack.
+Broil with the oven door open to broil stop position (Figure 24). - 7.
 Broil on one side until food is browned.
-Turn and broil food on second side. - 8.
+Turn and broil food on other side. - 8.
 When broiling is finished press OFF.

-Figure 15: Broil pan and insert (L); Door in broil stop position (R)
+Figure 24: Broil pan and insert (L) Door in position when broiling (R).

-Table 3: Broil recommendations
+Table 1: Broil recommendations